Last Updated: September 30, 2024

 United States of America

-What is Pete Rose's Net Worth and Salary?
+What was Pete Rose's Net Worth and Salary?

-Pete Rose is a retired baseball player and manager who has a net worth of $3 million.
-Also known as "Charlie Hustle," Pete was a switch hitter who led the MLB in hits.
-With 4,256 hits, this remains an all-time record.
+Also known as "Charlie Hustle," Pete Rose was a switch hitter who is best known for holding the all-time hits record in Major League Baseball, with 4,256 hits.
 He is also the all-time MLB leader in games played, at-bats, singles, and outs.
 During his playing career, he won three World Series, as well as an MVP award, a Rookie of the Year Award, and two Golden Gloves.

 Early Life

-Peter Edward Rose Sr. was born on April 14th of 1941 in Cincinnati, Ohio.
+Peter Edward Rose Sr. was born on April 14, 1941, in Cincinnati, Ohio.
 Raised alongside three siblings, Pete was encouraged by his parents to participate in sports from a young age.
 During his high school years, he played both football and baseball.
 His grades weren't the best in the world, and he was held back a year after his sophomore year.

 Although he had the opportunity to attend summer school and advance to the next grade, Pete's father felt it was more important for him to play baseball during the summer.
 By the time he reached his senior year, Rose was playing amateur baseball.
 His uncle then helped him sign a contract with the Cincinnati Reds after Pete graduated from high school.